wnk4242/CovidencePDFinder/README.md

 ## Main Features

+- Fills search boxes with DOI or title automatically on supported database pages.
-- Automatically searches direct open-access PDF sources first, including:
+- Searches direct open-access PDF sources first, including:
   - Unpaywall (a service that helps locate legal open-access versions of scholarly articles)
   - Europe PMC / PubMed Central
   - DOI landing pages
 - If no open-access PDF is found, allows users to manually search additional sources, including Google Search, Google Scholar, OpenAlex, and ResearchGate.
-- Includes a custom database search option that helps researchers search for PDFs using institutional library resources, such as EBSCO.
+- Includes a custom database search option allowing researchers search for PDFs using institutional library resources, such as EBSCO.
-- Fills search boxes with DOI or title automatically on supported database pages.

 ---